roman-milk/roman-milk.github.io/mikes-first-time.md

  As Mike watched the three women make their way into the house an idea began to ferment in his mind.
 He waited until the band finished the set and watched Wheeler hurry into the house.

  Mike turned to Steve, "Have a great night Steve.
 I'm going to cut out.
 I'll call you tomorrow."
-Report_Story #3